EPCCed/green-hpc/lectures/1-introduction/README.md

 - **Carbon Efficiency**: Emit the least amount of carbon possible.
 - **Energy Efficiency**: Use the least amount of energy possible.
-- **Carbon Awareness**: Do more when the electricity is cleaner and do less when the electricity is dirtier.
+- **Carbon Awareness**: Do more when the electricity is "cleaner" and do less when the electricity is "dirtier".
 - **Hardware Efficiency**: Use the least amount of embodied carbon possible.
 - **Measurement**: What you cannot measure, you cannot improve.
 - **Reducing Emissions**: Understand mechanisms of carbon reduction.